William Henry Baldwin Jr.

 William Henry Baldwin Jr. (February 5, 1863 – January 3, 1905) was an American railroad executive and philanthropist.
-He was president of the Long Island Rail Road. and was instrumental in establishing African American industrial education by securing donations from Northern industrial magnates.
+He was president of the Long Island Rail Road. and was instrumental in establishing African-American industrial education by securing donations from Northern industrial magnates.
 In 1894, he became a trustee of Tuskegee University and worked with Booker T. Washington.

 Early life

 Baldwin was born in Boston, Massachusetts.
 He was the son of a prominent Bostonian and philanthropist, William Henry Baldwin Sr. He graduated from Harvard University in 1885 and studied law there for a year afterward.

 Railroad career

 Baldwin's railroad career began through an invitation from Charles Francis Adams, president of the Union Pacific Railroad.
 Rather than completing law school, Baldwin started as an auditor's clerk in the Omaha, Nebraska office.
 He rose successively to a general agent for the Montana territory, assistant general freight agent for Union Pacific, and manager of the railroad's Leavenworth, Kansas, division.

 In 1891, Baldwin found employment with Flint and Pere Marquette Railway, where he remained for two years.
 He then became the third vice president of the Southern Railway system.
 One of his challenges was the reorganization of the Richmond and Danville railway lines, enabling Southern to avoid bankruptcy.
 In a couple of years he was promoted to second vice president and general traffic manager.

 In 1896, the directors of the Long Island Rail Road recruited Baldwin as president, replacing Austin Corbin who had died.
 The Long Island Rail Road grew significantly under his leadership.
 Because of his efforts, Atlantic Avenue in Brooklyn was resurfaced at the cost of $2,500,000.
 By eliminating around 100 grade crossings, this project made the train ride from Long Island to New York City 30 minutes quicker.
-When the Pennsylvania Railroad acquired the Long Island Rail Road, Baldwin continued as president of the LLRR.
+When the Pennsylvania Railroad acquired the Long Island Rail Road, Baldwin continued as president of the LIRR.